amaurydelille/tana-forecast/README.md

 # Tana Forecast
-A decoded only time-series foundation model trained to outperformed current other time-series SOTA models.
+A decoded only time-series foundation model trained to outperform current other time-series SOTA models.

 ## Current Status